Betel nut chewing: Bangladesh

 Total cultivated area under the crop in Bangladesh is about 14,175 ha and the total annual production is about 72,500 tons.
 The average yield per acre is 2.27 tons.
 There are usually three crops during the twelve months, and they are locally called by the name of the respective months in which they are harvested.
-Paan leaf is usually plucked in Kartik, Phalgun and Ashad.
+Paan leaf is usually plucked in Kartik (October), Phalgun (February) and Ashad (June).
 The Kartik paan is considered by consumers to be the best and Ashad paan the worst.
 When plucking, it is a rule to leave at least sixteen leaves on the vine.

 Different varieties of betel leaf are grown, and the quality differs in shape, bleaching quality, softness, pungency and aroma of leaf.
 Tamakh paan, a betel leaf blended with tobacco and spices.
 Supari paan, another variety of white leaf, Mitha paan, a sweet variety, and Sanchi paan are common varieties of betel leaves.
 Almost every paan-producing district has its own special variety of betel leaf of which consumers are well acquainted.
 In the past, the best quality of elegant camphor-scented betel leaf named Kafuri paan was produced in the Sonargaon area of Narayangonj district.
 It was exported to Calcutta and Middle Eastern countries.

 The next best is the Sanchi paan grown in Chittagong hill tracts.
 This variety is not very popular among Bangali people.
 It is exported to Pakistan for the consumers of Karachi.
 The commoner varieties are called Desi, Bangla, Bhatial, Dhaldoga, Ghas paan.
 Bangla paan, is also known as Mitha paan, Jhal paan or paan of Rajshahi.
 At present, this variety is becoming extinct, due to emergence of more profitable and lucrative fast-growing varieties of paan crops.
-Normally, betel leaves are consumed with chun, seed cinnamon, cardamoms and other flavored elements.
+Normally, betel leaves are consumed with chun (quicklime), seed cinnamon, cardamoms and other flavored elements.